open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 # easyrtcAuth

-"easyrtcAuth" is the socket.io emit type which easyRTC expects to initialize (or re-initialize) a connection.
-No other messages are handled by easyRTC until a connection is authenticated.
+"easyrtcAuth" is the socket.io emit type which EasyRTC expects to initialize (or re-initialize) a connection.
+No other messages are handled by EasyRTC until a connection is authenticated.

 ## Incoming (to server)